LagosPortugalGuide.com

 • Day 3 Full day - Day trip to Sagres, Luz or Burgau

-Lagos has had an extensive history, and this is reflected in the varied number of historic monuments and buildings found within the old quarter.
-The city was established as a Moorish trading port, and flourished in the 14-15th centuries as a centre for seafaring and exploration, but Lagos was under the constant threat of raiding pirates and foreign invaders.
+Lagos has an extensive history, reflected in the wide range of historic monuments and buildings found within the old quarter.
+The city was established as a Moorish trading port and flourished in the 14th and 15th centuries as a centre for seafaring and exploration; however, Lagos was under the constant threat of pirate raids and foreign invaders.

-• The charming Forte da Ponta da Bandeira fort, which once guarded the entrance to the Lagos estuary.
+• The charming Forte da Ponta da Bandeira, which once guarded the entrance to the Lagos estuary.

-• The ancient city walls, the best-preserved section is the Saint Gonçalo's gate, opposite the Bandeira fort.
+• Of the ancient city walls, the best-preserved section is the Saint Gonçalo's Gate, opposite the Bandeira fort.
+Related articles: Sights and activities of Lagos

 Related articles: Sights and activities of Lagos

-For the afternoon it is suggested to explore the Ponta da Piedade headland.
-These golden coloured cliffs have been carved by the power of the Atlantic Ocean, that has created unique rock formation of sea arches, precariously balanced pillars and hidden grottos.
+For the afternoon, plan to explore the Ponta da Piedade headland.
+These golden-colored cliffs have been carved by the power of the Atlantic Ocean, which has created unique rock formations, sea arches, precariously balanced pillars, and hidden grottos.

-The headland can be explored from the landside or from the water, via small boat tours.
-The boat tours are able to navigate and weave between the misshapen cliffs as they use small boats that were once fishing boats.
-The boat tours depart from Lagos Marina, and typically costs €20 for a 90 min trip.
+The headland can be explored from the landside or from the water via small boat tours.
+The boat tours are able to navigate and weave between the weathered cliffs using small boats that were once fishing vessels.
+The boat tours depart from Lagos Marina, and typically cost €20 for a 90-minute trip.

 At the top of the cliffs, there are coastal footpaths and a series of steps which descend to the base of the cliffs.
 On the western side of the Ponta da Piedade headland is a wooden boardwalk, which provides magnificent views over the region.